Kristian209/kristian209.github.io/_posts/2019-02-13-Cleansing-Data.markdown

 ---
 Today I learned how to clean and prepare text data.

-**Cleaning text-data**: A typical pre-processing task for data science and machine learning.
+##Cleaning text-data:## A typical pre-processing task for data science and machine learning.
 - It consists of getting rid of the less useful  parts of text through stopword removal, dealing with capitalization, special characters and anything else that may be useless.